Bill Jorgensen

-Bill Jorgensen (born 1927) was the founding and longtime anchor of New York City's WNEW-TV's (now WNYW Fox 5) Ten O'Clock News from its inception on March 13, 1967, until he left in the spring of 1979.
+William Carl Jorgensen (August 25, 1927 – March 13, 2024) was the founding and longtime anchor of New York City's WNEW-TV's (now WNYW Fox 5) Ten O'Clock News from its inception on March 13, 1967, until he left in the spring of 1979.
 Jorgensen moved to WPIX-TV, also in New York City, where he anchored the news until his retirement in 1987.
+He was born in Park Ridge, Illinois.

 The Ten O'Clock News

 Jorgensen was recruited to WNEW-TV from Cleveland, Ohio, where he had been principal anchor for NBC affiliate KYW-TV (which later became NBC-owned WKYC-TV), and later ABC affiliate WEWS.
 When WNEW-TV began producing the Ten O'Clock News with Jorgensen at the helm, no other commercial television stations had a prime time newscast, though.
 The New York Times television critic Jack Gould described the newscast as "a thoroughly professional news summary" due in part to "Mr. Jorgensen's durably pleasing style and demeanor.
 He suggests authority without affectation."
 The program was perhaps best known for the station break that preceded the newscast, where Tom Gregory announced: "It's 10 P.M.
 Do you know where your children are?"

 The Ten O'Clock News on WNEW followed a talk show hosted by Merv Griffin and was followed by a local talk show hosted by Alan Burke.
 Gould described the acerbic Burke as "a piece of sandpaper wired for sound."
 The Ten O'Clock News rapidly built a substantial audience.
 Jorgensen was succeeded at WNEW by John Roland, who had previously been a featured reporter and co-anchor.
 His signature signoff was "I'm Bill Jorgensen, thanking you for your time this time 'till next time."

-Jorgensen had it written into his contract at WNEW that he was the only one who could use a TelePrompTer, and this meant that when he was debriefing a reporter on set, the reporter would have to constantly look at his notes.
+Jorgensen had it written into his contract at WNEW that he was the only one who could use a Teleprompter, and this meant that when he was debriefing a reporter on set, the reporter would have to constantly look at his notes.
 By contract, Jorgensen would always look steadily into the camera, projecting an air of power and confidence.
 He warred bitterly with station management, including Ted Kavanau, then news director, who says Jorgensen "was a difficult guy, very moody, hardly talked to anybody, but when you turned on that camera, he performed brilliantly.
 He had a voice that was like fate reaching out to you."